radubuzas/xalloc/README.md

 # xalloc

-This is a memory allocator.
+This is a memory allocator written in C. It is implemented as a daemon process which listens to requests from other processes and handles them.

 ## Roadmap